Chin Augmentation: Bring Balance to Facial Features

 - The average time for a chin augmentation to show is at least 6 weeks.
 Hence, be patient and keep yourself calm throughout this duration.

 While a chin augmentation is a safe procedure as far as the longevity of the implants is considered, there are certain adverse effects associated with it.
-Because no surgical procedure is free of risk, Dr. Agullo and Dr. Palladino make sure they give patients all the information about a surgery beforehand, so that they can make an informed decision.
+Because no surgical procedure is free of risk, Dr. Agullo makes sure he gives his patients all the information about a surgery beforehand so they can make an informed decision.

 During consultation sessions with your surgeon, discuss any reservations you may have regarding the procedure or its side effects.